westonstearns/courses-googlevis-weston/chapter1.md

 Now that you have merged your data, it would make sense to trim the data set.
 You can do this in 2 ways:

 - Take out data for years you know that have incomplete observations.
 In this case, the data is only complete up until 2008.
 - Trim down the data set to include fewer countries.
-Your dataframe `development` currently loaded and contains observations about 226 countries per year.
+Your dataframe `development` is currently loaded and contains observations about 226 countries per year.
 That could be a bit messy to plot on one graph.

 One way to do this would be to make use of the `subset()` function.
 You can use this function to pull values from your data frame based on sets of conditions.
 For example, if you want to see only observations from 2005: